-Costa Rica is known for it’s brilliant white water rafting, if you’ve got the time and money to do it.
+Costa Rica is known for its brilliant white water rafting if you’ve got the time and money to do it.
 Head to Turrialba, the white water rafting capital of the country.
-Personally, I prefered La Ceiba in Honduras, it was better and cheaper, but this place would be great in the right season.
+Personally, I preferred La Ceiba in Honduras, it was better and cheaper, but this place would be great in the right season.

-After spending hours walking around checking each rafting company we talked to the hotel manager who hooked us up with the best price for a last minute white water rafting trip the next morning, I wish I could remember the name of the company, but they all offer similar tours, you can choose a cheaper and shorter trip or a much more expensive and difficult trip that is only for experienced raftings, especially in high season.
+After spending hours walking around checking each rafting company we talked to the hotel manager who hooked us up with the best price for a last-minute white water rafting trip the next morning, I wish I could remember the name of the company, but they all offer similar tours, you can choose a cheaper and shorter trip or a much more expensive and difficult trip that is only for experienced rafters, especially in high season.

 At one point we hit a huge rapid, the boat tipped up on its side and the people opposite me fell on me and knocked me into the water.
-Of course I instantly panicked and when I came up for air all I hit was boat.
-Eventually I was pulled up and back into the raft and the panic was over… The rest of it was big but surprisingly fun!
+Of course, I instantly panicked and when I came up for air all I hit was the boat.
+Eventually, I was pulled up and back into the raft and the panic was over… The rest of it was big but surprisingly fun!

 We all got out of the raft, pulled it ashore and used the restaurant we arrived at to dry off and change.
 We had a photographer with us the whole time, alongside us in his own kayak, who took some awesome photos and we all chipped in to buy them.